bokan/facedetection/doc/writing-a-face-detection-api-in-go.md

 ```
 > Example above adds another wrapper that returns the middleware function.
 This way we can pass arguments to the middleware.

 Our simple HTTP cache implementation will look like this.
-First, we try to serve the saved response.
+First, we'll try to serve the saved response.
 In the case of cache miss, we'll run the original handler and record the response.
 To achieve this, we need an HTTP response recorder.

 `http.ResponseWriter` is an interface that defines `Header`, `WriteHeader` and `Write` methods. `Header` returns the response header that's going